Laugier of Nice: Family

 Laugier was a member of the first house of the counts of Orange-Nice, as were his brothers Féraud de Nice, Pierre de Mirabel, both bishops and Pons III de Mevouillon, ancestor of the Mevouillon family.

 Their father was Pons II de Mevouillon, precarist (Note: In Roman law a precarist is someone who holds a property in precarium.
 They have full rights to use the property, but must return it to the owner on demand.) of the church of Arles in Nyons.

-He was confirmed as owner of the villa Jocondis (Mornas), which had been granted in precarium to his parents by Archbishop Manassès of Arles in 954.
+He was confirmed as owner of the villa Jocondis (Mornas), which had been granted in precarium to his parents by Archbishop Manasses of Arles in 954.

 We can therefore assume he was an adult at that time, and he lived at least until 983.

 The Archbishop Ithier of Arles gave him the villa Niomes and property in Busayrol, located in the county of Vaison.

 In 981, this precarium was confirmed to him by Annon, successor of Ithier, as well as by his two sons Pons III and Laugier of Nice.

 The Pons who donated to Cluny Abbey in 956–957 may have been Pons II de Mevouillon.

 Pons II and his wife Richilde, a native of Uzège, received the abbey of Sainte Marie de Goudargues from the archbishop of Arles.

 Pons II de Mevouillon had eight sons who made a donation to Cluny Abbey in 1023.

 The charter of Cluny, no. 2779, of 22 May 1023, given in council in Saint-Privat in the territory of Sarrians, gives the first names of the eight brothers whose domains extended over the dioceses of Gap, Die, Vaison, Orange and Saint-Paul Trois Châteaux.

 By this act, two of the brothers, Féraud and Pons, having determined to become monks in Cluny, give Cluny Abey half of the castrum of Auton, the other half of which had been previously offered to Cluny Abbey by their father.

 This gift was made on the advice and with the consent of their brothers, to whom they abandoned the remainder of their inheritance.

 These six brothers were Féraud of Nice, Bishop of Gap, Pierre of Mirabel, Bishop of Vaison, Arnoul, Gérard, Raoul and Rambaud.